solana-developers/solana-cookbook/docs/gaming/turn-based-game.md

 # How to build a turn based game

-Let's have a look on how a turn based multiplayer game could be built on Solana.
+Let's have a look on how a turn based multiplayer game could be built in a Solana program.
 For a turn based game we need to save the whole game state on chain.
 So we need a list of Players and a turn counter so we can use the figure out whos turn it currently is:

 ```js